bebo-dot-dev/m3u-epg-editor/README.md

                         Channels in the m3u to discard.
 Regex pattern matching is supported (default: None) --include_channels [INCLUDE_CHANNELS], -ic [INCLUDE_CHANNELS]
                         Channels in the m3u to keep.
 Regex pattern matching is supported.
+Channels matched in this argument will always be kept, effectively overriding of any other group or channel or url exclusion configuration. (default: None)
+  --discard_urls [DISCARD_URLS], -du [DISCARD_URLS]
+                        Urls in the m3u to discard.
+Regex pattern matching is supported (default: None)
+  --include_urls [INCLUDE_URLS], -ic [INCLUDE_URLS]
-Channel matched in this argument will always be kept, effectively overriding of any other group or channel exclusion configuration. (default: None) --id_transforms [ID_TRANSFORMS], -it [ID_TRANSFORMS]
+                        Urls in the m3u to keep.
+Regex pattern matching is supported.
+Urls matched in this argument will always be kept, effectively overriding of any other group or channel or url exclusion configuration. (default: None)
+  --id_transforms [ID_TRANSFORMS], -it [ID_TRANSFORMS]
                         A json array of key value pairs representing source channel name values to target tvg-id values to be transformed at processing time (default: [])